Joe Montana: 1988

-Young's performance in 1987 was strong enough that by the time the 1988 season began, a controversy was in place as to who should get more playing time at quarterback.
+Young's performance in 1987 was strong enough that by the time the 1988 season began, a controversy was in place as to who should get more playing time as quarterback.
 Young appeared in 11 games that year and rumors surfaced claiming that Montana might be traded.

 Despite the competition for playing time, Montana received most of the playing time during the 1988 season.
 After a home loss to the Los Angeles Raiders that left the 49ers with a 6–5 record, the 49ers were in danger of missing the playoffs.
-Montana regained the starting position and led the 49ers to a 10–6 record and the NFC Western Division title.
+Montana regained the starting position and led the 49ers to a 10–6 record and the NFC West division title.